Great Windmill Street: Medical school

 In 1767 the Scottish anatomist and physician William Hunter FRS built a large house at number 16 after demolishing an earlier large dwelling.
 Hunter's house incorporated a large library, a museum and an anatomical theatre.
 He gave lectures and anatomical demonstrations from the new house, the first taking place on 1 October 1776.
 After his death, in 1783 he bequeathed the school and his house to his nephew, Dr Matthew Baillie, who taught there from 1783 to 1803.
-The Windmill Street School of Anatomy was incorporated into King’s College London in 1829 and Charles Bell was its first professor of physiology.
+The Windmill Street School of Anatomy was incorporated into King's College London in 1829 and Charles Bell was its first professor of physiology.
 The house was used for medical demonstrations until 1831.
 It now forms part of the dressing rooms and stage of the Lyric Theatre.

 Red Lion public house

 The Red Lion public house was built on the corner with Archer Street in around 1793.
 In November 1847, the Communist League held its second congress in a room above the bar and it was here that Karl Marx and Frederick Engels submitted their proposals for writing the Communist Manifesto.
+The pub was an important social hub for political refugees from Germany in the mid-19 century, hosting the German Workers Educational Association which Marx was a member of.
 The Red Lion closed in around 2005 and in 2013 was the 'Be at One' Cocktail Bar and Lounge.
+Due to its association with Marx the pub is sometimes visited as part of the Karl Marx pub crawl.

 Entertainment

 The street has had a long association with music and entertainment, most notably the Windmill Theatre where during the 1930s and 1940s Laura Henderson and Vivian Van Damm presented nude tableaux vivants.
 The theatre is now a table dancing club.

-In the 1940s, the first regular paid modern jazz club for London musicians, Club Eleven, was run from a basement in Great Windmill Street featuring musicians such as Ronnie Scott, Hank Shaw, Johnny Rogers, Lennie Bush, Tony Crombie and Laurie Morgan.
-In the 1960s, the Scene Club in Ham Yard at Number 41 was associated with the mod youth culture and bands that appeared there included the Rolling Stones and The Who.
+No 41, accessed from Ham Yard and now somewhere within the new Ham Yard Hotel, housed many nightclubs over the decades both upstairs and in the basement: the Hambone cocktail bar opened in 1922 (at 15 Ham Yard), Club Eleven was there from 1948 until it moved to Carnaby Street in 1950.
+It was the first regular paid modern jazz club for London musicians, featuring musicians such as Ronnie Scott, Hank Shaw, Johnny Rogers, Lennie Bush, Tony Crombie and Laurie Morgan.
+After that came Cy Laurie's Jazz Club in the 1950s, a key location in the trad jazz revival.
+In the 1960s, the Scene Club was associated with the mod youth culture and bands that appeared there included the Rolling Stones and The Who.

 The street was also home to the Ripley's Believe It or Not! museum and the Trocadero shopping centre.